EventPeeker

 Related Detection Guides

-Upload an .evtx file from servers, domain controllers, or endpoints — get instant detections, MITRE mappings, and an AI-generated triage report.
+Upload an .evtx file from servers, domain controllers, or endpoints — EventPeeker automatically detects event id 4728 / 4732 — user added to privileged group patterns, maps findings to MITRE ATT&CK, and generates an AI triage report.